Disease and Drug Information

 - Birth control.
 Certain forms of birth control (including oral contraceptives) have been linked to a slightly higher risk of developing breast cancer.
 To reduce this risk, talk to your doctor about other forms of non-hormonal contraception (such as IUD or condoms).

 Additionally, according to the American Cancer Society, women who have a baby before age 30 and women who have multiple children have a slightly lower risk of breast cancer.
 If you give birth at any age, breastfeeding your baby for at least a year can reduce your risk of developing breast cancer, according to the National Cancer Institute.

 Uncontrollable Risk Factors for Breast Cancer

 Some breast cancer risk factors are genetic (inherited), meaning you were born with them.
-These include:

 - Gender.
 Women are 100 times more likely than men to develop breast cancer.

 - Age.
 Women ages 55 and older have the highest risk of developing invasive breast cancer.